webexscreen sharingprivacycisco

 Webex Is the Enterprise Default That Nobody Writes About

 Cisco Webex is everywhere in enterprises.
 Government agencies, financial institutions, healthcare systems, and Fortune 500 companies use Webex as their primary meeting platform.
-It has over 200 million monthly meeting participants.
 Yet when you search for screen sharing privacy advice, almost every guide covers Zoom, Teams, or Google Meet.
 Webex is the blind spot.

 What Webex Offers Natively